Avaiga/taipy-getting-started-gui/step_02/ReadMe.md

 scenario = tp.get(scenario.id)
 ```

-- delete an entity though its id/ Example: how to delete a scenario.
+- delete an entity though its id.
+Example: how to delete a scenario.

 ```python
 tp.delete(scenario.id)